ErikBachRyhl/commit/README.md

-# Renforce
+# Commit

 > **Reinforce** concepts from LaTeX notes with intelligent Anki flashcards
-> *renforce* = reinforce + enforce + renforcer (French: to strengthen)
+> *commit* = reinforce + enforce + commitr (French: to strengthen)

 > Automatically sync LaTeX notes to Anki flashcards with LLM-powered generation

-Renforce is a production-ready command-line tool that monitors your Git repository of LaTeX notes, extracts structured content (definitions, theorems, propositions, examples), and automatically generates high-quality Anki flashcards.
+Commit is a production-ready command-line tool that monitors your Git repository of LaTeX notes, extracts structured content (definitions, theorems, propositions, examples), and automatically generates high-quality Anki flashcards.
 Now with optional LLM-powered card generation for active recall and permanent GUID tracking to preserve review history.

 **📚 New here?** Start with [`COMPLETE_OVERVIEW.md`](COMPLETE_OVERVIEW.md) - comprehensive guide to everything!